Skip to main content

 run(input_tensor: np.ndarray, **kwargs) -> Dict[str, Dict[str, np.ndarray]]

-• Designed for inference with a single model and a single input.
-The input is a NumPy array corresponding to the model's sole input tensor.
-When only one model is loaded, specifying the model name is optional.
+• Description Suitable for single-model, single-input inference.
+The input is a NumPy array corresponding to the model's only input tensor.
+If only one model is loaded, the model name can be omitted.

-input_tensornp.ndarraySingle input tensor, used only in single-model, single-input inference scenarios.
-The tensor shape must match the expected input shape of the model.
+input_tensornp.ndarraySingle input tensor, only for single-model and single-input inference scenarios.
+Tensor shape must match the model's corresponding input.

-kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (optional if only one model is loaded; required otherwise).
+kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (can be omitted if there is only one model, otherwise must be specified).

 • Type: Dict[str, Dict[str, np.ndarray]]